The 5e Rogue Class

 Sneak Attack

 You know how to strike subtly and exploit a foe's distraction.
-Once per turn, you can deal extra damage to one creature you hit with an attack.
+You can deal extra damage to one creature you hit with a weapon attack.
 This damage counts as part of the attack, and if you roll critical hit and use sneak attack, your sneak attack damage is doubled.
 To deal this extra damage, your weapon cannot be a Heavy melee weapon, and you must meet one of the following criteria:

 Click here for an example (1).